top of page

 ~ The Coast of Widows, George Gunn

-This tartan pays tribute to Brendan McKeown (1925-2011), the petroleum engineer famously credited with bringing ashore the UK's first sample of North Sea Oil in a pickle jar on the 16th September 1969.
-This geometry and colourways of this tartan design serve as a memorial for the many lives lost in the hazardous offshore environment in the exploration, discovery and development of North Sea oil and gas fields: Black, Brown and Gold for the colour palette of raw crude oil, with the gold accent alluding to the flare boom of the oil rigs; Dark Blue with Black for the North Sea and associated gas industry; Light and Dark Grey striping for the sedimentary nature of the sea bed, and three prominent Light Grey stripes for the three castles of Aberdeen City's coat of arms.
-The central flame serves as a remembrance for the Piper Alpha tragedy of 1988, the world's deadliest offshore oil accident.
+This tartan honors Brendan McKeown (1925-2011), the petroleum engineer renowned for bringing the first sample of North Sea oil ashore in a pickle jar on September 16, 1969.
+The tartan’s design, with its rich geometry and colorways, stands as a tribute not only to McKeown’s pivotal achievement but also to the many lives lost in the perilous offshore industry during the exploration and development of North Sea oil and gas.
+The colors—Black, Brown, and Gold—represent the raw crude oil, with Gold symbolizing the flare boom of oil rigs.
+Dark Blue paired with Black reflects the North Sea and the gas industry, while Light and Dark Grey stripes evoke the sedimentary nature of the sea bed.
+Three prominent Light Grey stripes further pay homage to the three castles on Aberdeen City's coat of arms, recognizing Aberdeen’s role as the key hub for North Sea oil exploration and the center of Scotland’s offshore industry.
+At the heart of the design, a central flame serves as a solemn reminder of the Piper Alpha tragedy of 1988, the world’s deadliest offshore oil accident.
+This tartan also recognizes the bravery and dedication of all those who work in this hazardous field, facing great risks to fuel our modern world. 💙 💛 🖤 🤍 💚 🌊 🛢️ 🛢️ 🛢️

 This tartan, designed by Steven Patrick Sim, commemorates the discovery of oil in the North Sea off the Scottish coast.